 During the thousand-year Kingdom Age the tame and wild beasts will be reconciled and the destructive nature will be removed from ferocious animals.

-And the cow and the bear shall feed; their young ones shall lie down together: and the lion shall eat straw like the ox.
-And the sucking child shall play on the hole of the asp, and the weaned child shall put his hand on the cockatrice’ [viper’s] den.
-(Isaiah 11:7,8)
+The cow and the bear shall graze; their young ones shall lie down together; and the lion shall eat straw like the ox.

 There will be marvelous rejoicing when sin has been removed from the earth and the Spirit of God is able to have free course among the nations!

 They shall not hurt nor destroy in all My holy mountain, for the earth shall be full of the knowledge of the LORD as the waters cover the sea.
 (Isaiah 11:9)

 The peoples of the earth no longer will work from dark to dark seven days a week because of fear of not obtaining the necessities of life.
 They will recognize that the world-spirit (Satan) by deception and for his own interests kept them grinding away in slavery to the acquiring of material goods or for fame, power, or some other elusive, joyless goal.